 What we love

-- An awesome addition to any dramatic play area
+- An awesome addition to any play area

 - Puts a fun twist on math and measurement

-- Quality materials that hold up well though lots of rigorous play sessions
+- Quality materials that hold up well through endless rigorous play sessions

 - Bright colors and inviting sounds